Jamienwamah/Jamienwamah/README.md

 Framework: Django and Django Rest, React, Flask <br>
 Tools: Pip, Version Control, Insomnia Rest Client, Jupyter Notebook, VSCode, Linux control commands, Npm, Nodejs, Docker

 Above all these, I'm a problem solver, a tactical thinker, and have a great communication skill.
-I obtained a degree in Mechanical Engineering which acted as a great platform that helped me develop some of the soft skills I now possess.
+I obtained a degree in Mechanical Engineering which acted as a great platform that helped me develop some of the soft and hard skills I now possess.

 Pleass Do Well To Check Out My Repositories.
 Gracias🥰